 The Route de St-Cergue, linking the Festival to the center and train station of Nyon, has street lighting the whole way (in blue on the map above).
 You’ll only need 30 minutes by foot (maybe a bit more on your way back, hum).

-Ecological and practical, the bike is really one of the best ways of getting to and from the Festival.
+Ecological, practical and of unparalleled class, the bike is really one of the best ways of getting to and from the Festival.

 A specially sign-posted and secured cycle route will be available between Nyon/Prangins and the Festival (in dark green on the map above).
 From other neighbouring locations, we recommend to take the routes indicated in light green on the map.